Sanket-Balani/wine_chatbot/README.md

-Here's a `README.md` for your Wine Chatbot project based on the format provided:

----

 # Wine Chatbot: Intelligent Q&A System

 This project involves creating an intelligent chatbot for a wine business that can answer customer queries based on a specific corpus of information about their products.
 The chatbot uses Elasticsearch for indexing and searching, SentenceTransformers for semantic understanding, and Streamlit for a user-friendly interface.